 Maybe she doesn't have a good grasp of percentages, I thought.
 "So less than half the time?"
 I inquired.

 "Yeah?"
-I asked, trying not to interrogate her.
+I asked, trying not to interrogate her (or sound too desperate).

-"You asked for my opinion and I gave it to you."
+"You asked for my opinion, and I gave it to you," she bluntly blurted out.

 Wow.
 Heart stabbed.
 Message clear.

-Sensitive children feel our words and actions - deeply - and they take it all personally.
+Sensitive children feel our words and actions - sincerely - and they take it all personally.

 I told her that this percentage number was very important to me because she should always feel loved and cared for.
 Then, I thanked her for sharing her thoughts with me.

-There is a similar exercise in my brand new sensitive kids series where I share with you the steps to:
+There is a similar exercise in my supporting sensitive children course where I share with you the steps to:

 - using your relationship to change behavior